tableau/connector-plugin-sdk/docs/mcd.md

 The authentication attributes control how and when a user is prompted to enter data source credentials.
 The primary scenarios where authentication occurs:

-- Creating a new connection with the connection dialog
+- Creating a connection with the connection dialog
 - Opening a workbook and reconnecting to the data source
 - Publishing a workbook or data source to Tableau Server